 How to see most of New Zealand in under two weeks!

 You know how it is, you only have two weeks’ holiday from work but a burning desire to explore New Zealand!
 What if we told you it can be done?
 You can see a great deal of Aotearoa (the Maori name for New Zealand) in just 10 days!
 That leaves you two extra days for your flight here and back.
 Easy!
 Let’s see how you can travel New Zealand in 10 days.

-This itinerary if definitely for those who want to tick the boxes.
-You want a variety scenery, from beaches to snowy mountains, that New Zealand is famous for: check!
-You want to experience adrenaline-pumping thrills with world-leading operators: check!
-You want a taste of Kiwi city life, from the quaint towns to the artistic big cities: check!
-You want to walk on glaciers and cruise into majestic fiords: check and check!
+This itinerary is definitely for those who want to tick the boxes.
+You want a variety of scenery, from beaches to snowy mountains, that New Zealand is famous for?
+Check!
+You want to experience adrenaline-pumping thrills with world-leading operators?
+Check!
+You want a taste of Kiwi city life, from the quaint towns to the artistic big cities?
+Check!
+You want to walk on glaciers and cruise into majestic fiords?
+Check and check!